Key takeaways

 Conditions treated by Ativan and Xanax

-Ativan and Xanax are both indicated in the management of anxiety disorders.
-Both drugs are indicated for the short-term relief of the symptoms of anxiety, and short-term relief of anxiety associated with depressive symptoms.
+Ativan and Xanax are both used to treat anxiety disorders, but they have some differences in their approved indications.
+The Food and Drug Administration (FDA) has approved both drugs for the short-term relief of anxiety symptoms and short-term relief of anxiety associated with depressive symptoms.
 Xanax is also indicated for the treatment of panic disorder, with or without agoraphobia.
-Both medications also have several off-label uses, outlined below.
+Both medications also have several off-label uses, which are outlined below.

 Condition | Ativan | Xanax |